-1980 was another tough year for Best Actress.
+1980 was a tough year for Best Actress.
 Spacek captivated audiences for playing (and singing) the part of Loretta Lynn, the young country music star who rocketed from poverty to fame.
-Meanwhile, sunny TV legend Mary Tyler Moore shocked audiences by playing against type as the frosty mother in Ordinary People (which won the Oscar for Best Picture that year).
-Both ladies gave towering performances in popular movies, but it was Spacek who ran away with all the big prizes during award season.
-The fact that she sang probably helped her, as did the fact that Coal Miner’s Daughter gave her a spectacular nervous breakdown scene to work with, and Spacek knocked it out of the park.
+Meanwhile, sunny TV legend Mary Tyler Moore shocked audiences by playing against type as the frosty mother in Ordinary People (which won Best Picture that year).
+Both ladies gave towering performances, but it was Spacek who ran away with all the big prizes during award season.
+The fact that she sang probably helped her, as did the fact that Coal Miner’s Daughter gave her a spectacular nervous breakdown scene, which Spacek knocked out of the park.
 Moore’s role was all about restraint, affording no such opportunity to break loose.

-In The Accused, Jodie Foster embodies a woman who suffers a brutal gang rape only to find herself on the defense when authorities and the very legal system begin to judge her harshly for being a woman who likes to drink and party.
+In The Accused, Jodie Foster plays a woman who suffers a brutal gang rape only to find herself on the defense when authorities judge her harshly for being a woman who likes to drink and party.
 Shell-shocked by what happened to her, she must also contend with cruel questions about her lifestyle and the anger she feels at a system that wants to let the men who did this to her go free.
 Foster vibrates with rage and fear as she tries to go about her life.
 It’s a courageous performance that feels honest and raw–which is just what the movie called for.
 Foster’s character is forever changed by what happens to her, and thanks to Foster’s performance so are you.